schollenberger/lamp-sensor-readings/README.md

 # lamp-sensor-readings

-  Web App to run on a Simple-Lamp Docker container which receives and persists sensor readings.
+  Web App to run on a Simple-Lamp Docker container or a Raspberry Pi which receives and persists sensor readings.

   This project is inspired by: